jhashw/food-delivery-operations-dashboard/insights/key_findings.md

 - Demand peaked during lunch and evening hours, especially on weekends.

 ## Q4 Operations
-- Prep and delivery times increased across many restaurants.
+- Average Prep and delivery times increased across many restaurants, but the tail end of delivery times improved vs Q3
 - More orders shifted into late buckets in Q4.
 - A few restaurants were major contributors to delays.